top of page

 2.)
 Update Your Lighting

-Bathrooms that feel warm, flattering, and intentional almost always use layered lighting, combining function with atmosphere.
+Bathrooms that feel warm and designer-curated always use layered lighting.

-Wall sconces at eye level for even, flattering light
+• Wall sconces at eye level for even light that looks flattering

-Optional accent or mirror lighting to add depth and warmth
+• Optional accent or mirror lighting to add depth

-Sconces placed on either side of the mirror reduce harsh shadows and make daily routines (like skincare or makeup) far more pleasant.
+Sconces placed on either side of the mirror reduce unwanted shadows and make your daily routine for skin, makeup, etc. easier.

 3.)
 Upgrade the Vanity